vzwhaley/caffeine-demo/README.md

 - E-mail Address: admin@caffeinedemo.com
 - Password: admin

-If the website did not load correctly in a browser, please check the settings in the `~/.env` file and also in the `~/config/database.php` file to ensure all settings are correct based on the settings you see when running `lando info`.
+If the website did not load correctly in a browser, please check the settings in the `.env` file and also in the `/config/database.php` file to ensure all settings are correct based on the settings you see when running `lando info`.

 ### APPLICATION FEATURES